 Back to top

 New treatments for HIV-related lymphomas are being researched all the time.
 Your doctor might invite you to take part in a clinical trial to compare a new treatment against the best standard treatment.
 They will discuss the treatment with you, so that you have a full understanding of what it means to take part.
-You can decide not to take part, or to withdraw from a trial, at any stage.
-You will then receive the best standard treatment available.
+You can leave a trial at any stage.
+You will then receive the best current treatment available.

 Other useful organisations